AMLD4 has been drafted to ensure that companies are more accountable for any connection to money laundering or terrorist financing.

 Transparency with Beneficial Ownership has an Enhanced Focus

-AMLD4 requires the identification and monitoring of people with beneficial ownership in companies.
+AMLD4 requires the identification and monitoring of people with ultimate beneficial ownership in companies.
 A beneficial owner can be defined by their share in the business but can also qualify as a beneficial owner if they are a person of significant control (PSC) regardless of their ownership stake.
 AMLD4 requires:

 A national register to be updated;